 Distribution partners implement on-the-ground activities, including registering residents in targeted areas and distributing LLINs.
 Independent monitors funded by AMF monitor the registration and distribution processes and conduct follow-up surveys.4

-Selecting locations for distributions and finding distribution partners
+Selecting locations for distributions

 For an example of the process AMF went through to establish the funding gap in Guinea for its 2019 distribution, see Rob Mather, AMF CEO, email to GiveWell explaining Guinea process, October 14, 2018.